verhas/javageci/BUILDER.md

 the generated code will call the underlying aggregator method even when the field is null.
 In this case there will be a {code NullPointerException} thrown.
-If the value is true, then the check is done and in case the field is `null` then the generated code will throw {@code IllegalArgumentException} naming the field.
+If the value is true, then the check is done and in case the field is `null` then the generated code will throw `IllegalArgumentException` naming the field.

 * `setterPrefix` can define a setter prefix.
 The default value is `""`.
 If this value is